huyng26/VLM-pytorch/README.md

 # VLM-pytorch

-An implementation of PaliGemma from scratch om Pytorch.
-Huggingface Checkpoints of Paligemma model is required(see in inference.py file)
+An implementation of PaliGemma from scratch in Pytorch.
+Huggingface checkpoints of Paligemma model is required(see in inference.py file)